bfleischer/hibernate/README.md

 Hibernate
 =========

-Hibernate is a simple command line program to put Mac OS X 10.6 or later into hibernation mode.
-This is archieved by adapting the power management preferences and initiating system sleep.
+Hibernate is a simple command line program to put Mac OS X 10.9 or newer into hibernation mode.
+This is archieved by modifying the power management preferences and initiating system sleep.
 After the system has powered on, the power management preferences are restored to their previous state.

-By default the following features are adapted:
+By default the following settings are modified:

-* `kIOHibernateModeKey` is set to `kIOHibernateModeOn` to enable hibernation
+* `hibernation mode` is set to `1` to enable hibernation
+* `standby` is set to `0` to disable the delayed hibernation.
-* `kIOPMWakeOnLANKey` is set to `0` and is thereby disabled.
+* `womp` is set to `0` and is thereby disabled.
 This switch controls the "Wake on Demand" feature as detailed by Apple in [KB HT3774](http://support.apple.com/kb/HT3774).

 Particularly with portable Macs not disabling the "Wake on Demand" feature, while in hibernation mode, will lead to problems, if the Mac supports the feature.
 Apple states: